Canada Student Loan and New Brunswick Student Loan

-Information regarding financial assistance for part-time students can be obtained on the CanLearn Web site at www.canlearn.ca, from the Canada Student Loans Program Guide for Part-time Studies, or by calling Student Financial Services.
+Information regarding federal financial assistance for part-time students can be obtained on the CanLearn Web site at www.canlearn.ca, from the Canada Student Loans Program Information for Part-time Students, or by calling Student Financial Services.

-.
-You must be a Canadian citizen or a permanent resident of Canada, or be designated as a protected person within the meaning of subsection 95(2) of the Immigration and Refugee Protection Act;
+• are a Canadian citizen, have permanent resident status or are considered to be a protected person as defined in the Immigration and Refugee Protection Act;

-.
-You must be enrolled in a degree, diploma or certificate program of a duration of at least 12 weeks at a designated post-secondary educational institution;
+• are enrolled in a degree, diploma or certificate program that is at least 12 weeks in duration at a designated post-secondary educational institution;

-The Government of Canada provides 60 per cent of your assessed need in the form of Canada Student Loan funding, up to a maximum of $210 per week of study.
-The Government of New Brunswick provides 40 per cent of your assessed need in the form of New Brunswick Student Loan funding, up to $140 per week of study.
-This funding is issued on one integrated Certificate of Eligibility and Canada Student Loan and New Brunswick Student Loan Agreement (commonly known as “Certificate of Eligibility”).
+The Government of Canada provides 60% of your assessed need in the form of Canada Student Loan funding, up to a maximum of $210 per week of study.
+The Government of New Brunswick provides 40% of your assessed need in the form of New Brunswick Student Loan funding up to $140 per week of study.